actions/runner/README.md

-# GitHub Action Runner
+# GitHub Actions Runner

 ## Overview

-The cross platform action runner for GitHub Pipelines.
+The cross platform actions runner for GitHub Pipelines.

 Supported on Windows, OSX, Linux.
 Written for the .NET Core CLR as one code base in C#.